Publications by Mark Jewel

 The following publications may be viewed or downloaded in PDF format directly from this site:

-Please download the following publications from the Waseda University Repository:
+The following publications are available from the Waseda University Repository:

 - "The First Primary School Songbook of 1881: A Study and Translation (1)."
 Journal of Liberal Arts [Waseda University], no. 143, 2017, pp. 73-94.
 [Download]